yii2mod/base/README.md

 After you install the application, you have to conduct the following steps to initialize the installed application.
 You only need to do these once for all.

-1) Init application by the following command:
+1) Init the application by the following command:
 ```bash
 ./init --env=Development
 ```